Saving for retirement is one goal commonly shared by most individuals.

 Roth IRA-After Tax Today For Tax Free Later

 A Roth IRA is available to any individual or married couple that fall under the income thresholds established by the IRS.
 To be eligible as a contributor to a Roth IRA, you must make contributions from taxable compensation such as that received from self-employment, wages, salaries, commissions and bonuses.
 Members of the military, government and civilians have access to a Roth IRA if they meet the required conditions.

 Roth IRA contributions are made with after-tax dollars, meaning the account owner will never again pay income tax on contributions or earnings when taking them as qualified distributions.
 Qualified distributions include the withdrawal of contributions at any time and earnings after the account is open for five tax years and the owner is 59 1/2 years of age.
-This is very beneficial to individuals who may find themselves in a higher tax bracket when distributions are taken as income tax has already been paid and no further taxation will occur.
+These Roth IRA rules are very beneficial to individuals who may find themselves in a higher tax bracket when distributions are taken as income tax has already been paid and no further taxation will occur.